- The Somali president calls Kenya's incursion to chase down a militant group "not good"

 The Kenyan forces are ultimately seeking to take the Somali port city of Kismayo, described by the United Nations as a key stronghold and source of cash for Al-Shabaab.
 The United Nations estimates the group collects up to $50 million a year from businesses in Kismayo, about half of its annual income.

-Kenyan officials declared self-defense justifies crossing the border with Somalia, saying a recent spate of kidnappings threatened its security and constituted an attack.
+Kenyan officials declared self-defense justifies crossing the border with Somalia, saying the recent spate of kidnappings threatened its security and constituted an attack.